bootdotdev/blog/content/misc/top-web-development-languages.md

 PHP is a free and open-source general-purpose scripting language best suited to web development.
 Created by a Danish-Canadian programmer in 1994, The PHP reference implementation is now produced by [The PHP Group](https://www.php.net/copyright.php).

 PHP is a server-side scripting language.
 It is primarily used to develop static websites or dynamic websites, and web applications.
-Many know that PHP stands for ‘Hypertext Pre-Processor’, but it is less known that it previously stood for ‘Personal Home Pages.
+Many know that PHP stands for 'Hypertext Pre-Processor', but it is less known that it previously stood for 'Personal Home Pages.

 ### Is It Easy to Learn?

 PHP is considered one of the easiest programming languages to learn, assuming the student already has an understanding of HTML.
-It’s important to note that without knowing HTML before starting to learn PHP, the process can be much harder.
-Therefore, it’s advised to know HTML basics before diving into PHP.
+It's important to note that without knowing HTML before starting to learn PHP, the process can be much harder.
+Therefore, it's advised to know HTML basics before diving into PHP.

 I personally am not a fan of PHP and consider it outdated.
 I largely agree with the famous article, [PHP, a Fractal of Bad Design](https://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/).